 - A mesh desk organizer is a great place to keep some of these “junk drawer” items you need close at hand.

 I just splurged and bought a new Brother P-Touch Label Maker (around $30 on Amazon).
 Yes, I might have been going (slightly) overboard with labeling everything in the house!
 However I will note that nobody has been asking me, “Where’s the XYZ” because everything is so neatly labeled for them now!
 I do recommend investing in a label maker but you could also purchase stickers and label boxes with a Sharpie as well.

 - Organize drawer contents and sort into “like items”.
 Add a label on the outside to remind family to put things back where they belong!

 - Labels on book shelves help young readers organize their picture books, chapter book and coloring books.

 - Sort important paperwork into 3-Ring binders and then add a label to the side for easy access.

 We’d all love to get those fancy professionally sized closet organizers, right?
 But boy, are they pricey!!
 We found a more reasonable solution in metal shelving units.
-They are intended for the garage I think, but we like to think outside of the box.
+They are intended for the garage, but we like to think outside of the box.
 And they work perfectly inside closets!

-- Since some of these tall Steel Wire Shelving Unit (under $40 on Amazon) can be customized for shelf height, they are perfect for placing in your closet.
+- Since some of these tall Steel Wire Shelving Unit can be customized for shelf height, they are perfect for placing in your closet.
 We simply keep the units as two shorter racks instead of assembling into one tall rack.